 Let’s say you’re a web design company, for example, and want to tell your new client that they won’t receive the final product for at least two months.

-That way, they won’t be frustrated (or confused) if they don’t receive the web design in the two-week gap they initially expected.
+That way, they won’t be frustrated (or confused) if they don’t receive the web design in the two-week gap they initially expected because you have set measurable goals for the project that everyone is aware of.

 b) Your KPIs